fschlatt/fschlatt.github.io/_news/uq-trip.md

 related_posts: false
 ---

 I had the pleasure of visiting the University of Queensland in Brisbane, Australia as part of an academic exchange program.
-My gratitude goes out to <a href="https://scells.me/">Harry Scells</a> and Martin Potthast providing the opportunity to go on the trip and to Guide Zuccon for hosting me at UQ.
+My gratitude goes out to <a href="https://scells.me/">Harry Scells</a> and Martin Potthast for providing the opportunity to go on the trip and to Guido Zuccon for hosting me at UQ.
 I had a great time and learned a lot from the visit.
 Stay tuned for updates on the research I conducted during my stay at UQ.

 ***